skysheng7/competition_dominance_analysis/data/README.md

 9. **Red_warning**: Any critical warnings or issues that were recorded on the regrouping date.
 For instance, technical breakdowns.
 Data Type: Character.

 10. **orange_warning**: Any minor or less critical warnings recorded on the regrouping date.
 Data Type: Character.

+Absolutely!
+Using the provided template, here's the README script for the `replacement_per_hour2` data frame:

+## Dataset Specific Information for: `results/replacement_per_hour.rda`
+**Description:**
+The `replacement_per_hour` dataset captures information related to feed replacements, categorized by hour of the day.
+It provides insights into the number and percentage of replacements made during each hour.

+**Number of Variables:**
+3

+**Number of Cases/Rows:**
+24

+**Dataset Structure:**
+The dataset is structured as a data frame where each row represents an hour of the day, showing the number of feed replacements made and the proportion of these replacements to the total.

+**Variable List:**

+1. **hour**: Represents each hour of the day in a 24-hour format, ranging from 0 (midnight) to 23 (11 PM).
+Data Type: Integer.

+2. **replacement_num**: The number of feed replacements that occurred during the respective hour.
+This variable provides insights into the absolute count of replacements in each hour.
+Data Type: Numeric.

+3. **replacement_percent**: The proportion of replacements that took place during the respective hour, relative to the total number of replacements across all hours.
+This variable gives an understanding of how the replacements are distributed throughout the day in terms of percentage.
+Data Type: Numeric.